 Applicants are responsible for meeting each submission deadline.
-Applicants are strongly encouraged to submit their Concept Papers and Full Applications at least 48 hours in advance of the submission deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit a Concept Paper or Full Application.
-Once the Concept Paper or Full Application is submitted in EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
-If changes are made to any of these documents, the applicant must resubmit the Concept Paper or Full Application before the applicable deadline.
+Applicants are strongly encouraged to submit their Full Applications at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), applicants should allow at least 1 hour to submit the Concept Paper and Full Application.
+Once the Concept Paper and Full Application is submitted in the EERE Exchange, applicants may revise or update that submission until the expiration of the applicable deadline.
+If changes are made to any of these documents, the applicant must resubmit the Full Application before the applicable deadline.